-Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2021 (except for Part XIX "Additional Requirements for Cargo Ships of Less Than 500 Gross Tonnage" which comes into force on 1 October 2021).
+Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2022.

-The present edition of the Rules is based on the 2020 edition taking into account the amendments and additions developed immediately before publication.
+The present edition of the Rules is based on the 2021 edition taking into account the amendments and additions developed immediately before publication.